devilsmaycry360/Defender/README.md

 # Control

-Pointer position controls the ship position.
+Pointer position controls the ship position.\n
-Ship's horizontal speed is relative to the distance of the pointer from the center of screen.
-Shoot with tap/left click.
+Ship's horizontal speed is relative to the distance of the pointer from the center of screen.\n Shoot with tap/left click.\n